 Prior to joining CDF Canada, Mr. Darko has worked in international development in managing projects in education, agriculture, and health in collaboration with international development volunteers

-Mac-Beth is the communications Lead at the CDF Ghana Country office.
+Mac-Beth is the communications lead at the CDF Ghana Country office.
 He provides support in the development and direct implementation of 4R Solution in-country communication plans.
 Focusing on the promotion of the overall 4R Solution project, communicate project results, raise media and public awareness of the project and mobilize the support of policymakers in increasing integration of 4Rs in national policies.

-He joined CDF in July 2020. and he has been working with project partners to ensure the project attains its needed visibility.
+He joined CDF in July 2020and he has been working with project partners to ensure the project attains its needed visibility.
 Before joining CDF Canada, Mac-Beth worked with International NGOs to implement projects around literacy and rural development.

-Rose Nyambi is the Regional Coordinator for the VOICE project at CDF Canada.
+Rose Msosa is the Regional Coordinator for the VOICE project at CDF Canada.
 She supports coordination and implementation of the Volunteer Cooperation Program under the VOICE Project that focuses on the economic empowerment of women and youth in rural communities in Kenya, Malawi, Ethiopia, Ghana, and Senegal.
 She also supports CDF Canada business development through building and maintaining partnerships and finding opportunities within Malawi.
-Joined in May 2021, Ms. Nyambi has been working with CDF Canada on other project partnerships championed by CDF in Malawi.
+Joined in May 2021, Ms. Msosa has been working with CDF Canada on other project partnerships championed by CDF in Malawi.